Send file ([File] menu)

 Selecting this menu brings up the "Send file" dialog.

-This behavior can be changed with Special Option.
+This behavior can be changed in the configuration file.

 - File Name